FelixRizzolli/kraeuterakademie.it/README.md

 	- `pnpm storybook` to run Storybook
 - Open the Strapi terminal and run:
 	- `pnpm devcontainer` to start the Strapi CMS backend
+- Open the Payload terminal and run:
+	- `pnpm devcontainer` to start the Payload CMS backend

 ## 🚀 Deployment

 Releases are automated via GitHub Actions:

-- When the package version of either the Strapi or Nuxt repository increases, a new tag and release are automatically created.
+- When the package version of either the Payload, Strapi or Nuxt repository increases, a new tag and release are automatically created.
 - Upon release creation, another GitHub Action builds and deploys a new container for that version to the GitHub Container Repository.